Search skillsforcare.org.uk

 It increases leadership capabilities and creates opportunities for leaders to experience shared learning opportunities and develop greater understanding of leadership models and theories to support the development of new ideas and enhance leadership practices.

-• to give a deeper understanding of leadership models and theories
+• give a deeper understanding of leadership models and theories

-• to be able to apply learning to real-world scenarios
+• help you apply learning to real-world scenarios

-• to enhance language and communication skills to articulate contributions within the social care system
+• enhance language and communication skills to articulate contributions within the social care system

-• to feel empowered to reflect on personal and team practices
+• enable you feel empowered to reflect on personal and team practices

 The feedback sessions and the learning tools that we’ve had – not only have they been good for me personally, but I will use all that I’ve learnt on the course and implement it with my carers, with my support workers.